Complete an online audit

 At the end of each period, we audit the past policy period and classifications and adjust your premium to reflect any change, if necessary.
 If the final premium is less than the initial estimated amount, your organization will be reimbursed the difference.
 If the premium is greater, then you will be charged the additional premium.

 Premium audits are our way of making sure that your premiums are fair and accurate.

 There are different types of audits depending on the size and complexity of your organization.

-- In some rare cases, you will be able to complete a paper audit by mail.
-You will receive a letter with a paper audit and instructions on how to complete it.
-Once you have completed the form, mail it to our Premium Audit Team.
+- Mail: In some rare cases, employers may receive a letter with a paper audit form and instructions on how to complete and submit it.

 Preparing for your audit

 Before your annual audit, be sure to have your records ready in advance and make sure they are accurate.
 Records you should have prepared include:

 - Payroll register or journal for the dates your policy is in effect

 If you work in construction, also include these records: